‘Teen Mom 2’ Star Chelsea Houska Shares Rare & Adorable Snaps Of Her Daughter, Layne DeBoer

 The first image in the series showed the pint-sized cutie with a big smile for the camera.
 Chelsea did not include a geotag on the post, but it appeared to have been snapped at home.
 The background was simple, with a few brown wooden boards at her back.
 Layne stood front and center, staring into the camera with her almond-shaped eyes.
 The youngest of Chelsea’s three kiddos rested both hands at her sides, with her arms slightly bent at the elbows.

 Layne looked casual and adorable in a black t-shirt with a white graphic, which was likely selected by her mother.
 Her top featured a Johnny Cash graphic with two crisscrossed guitars in the center.
 The distressed print gave the t-shirt a vintage vibe, and its capped sleeves showed off Layne’s sweet, chubby arms.
 On her the bottom, the cutie sported a pair of gray sweat shorts that appeared to be ribbed.
 The garment hit just above her knee and left her little legs on full display.
-The clothing was held up on her waist by a set of drawstrings.
+The clothing was held up on her waist by a drawstring.
 The ensemble was completed with a pair of rubber shoes that resembled Crocs.

 In her caption, the Teen Mom 2 star joked that this is the face you make when you want to take a cute photo and the wind keeps messing up your hair.
 The next two photos showed Layne with a slightly puzzled look on her face and her short locks blowing in the wind.